vIDEO dUBBING sTANDARDS

 + How will this project be saved (archived)?

 International Media Productions has primary responsibility for the archiving of all video dubbings.
 It is also a good idea to keep a copy archived closer to the user area as well.
-For each video, Vernacular Media Productions archives:
+For each video, International Media Productions archives:

 - all dialogue clips